The Ultimate Japanese Food Guide: Food & Drinks to Try in Japan

 This is by far the most common form of sushi and also our favorite.
 Each piece of Nigiri is formed by hand by a sushi chef.
 The sushi rice is pressed into a rectangular or oval shape with a bit of wasabi spread on top then covered with a piece of fresh fish or other toppings before being artfully placed on a plate.

-There are many types of fish that could be used but a few of the most common are freshwater eel (unagi), squid (
+Many types of fish could be used but a few of the most common are freshwater eel (unagi), squid (

 A few things to keep in mind while eating nigiri are that you do not have to use your chopsticks to eat each piece, and using your hands to eat is quite common when it comes to nigiri sushi.
 You will also want to make sure you don’t pour too much soy sauce into your dish as it can be considered taboo.
 Instead, pour a little bit at a time.